 WonderMaps – from Bright Ideas Press These are wonderful software tools which allow you to customize maps.
 You never have to worry about copying a book page or finding your CD.
 These maps are web based so pull them up when you need them and they will always be current!

 You’ll also want to have a variety of lesson plans and activities to choose from.
-Here are a few I have shared previously:
+Here are a few I have shared previously and that have been successful in both a classroom and co-op setting:

 Cycles & Ecosystems – Learn how plants and animals interact with each other and with their environment through these important ecosystem cycles.